How to Repair Corrupted GoPro Videos

 Here's how to fix your corrupted GoPro video:

-Upload your corrupted GoPro file.
+2. Upload your corrupted GoPro file.
 Drag and drop the damaged MP4 file onto the upload area, or click to browse your files.
-The file stays on your device — nothing is uploaded to any server.
+The file stays on your device and is never uploaded to a server.

-Optionally add a reference file.
-If you have another working video recorded with the same GoPro using the same settings (resolution, frame rate, codec), you can add it as a reference.
-This helps VideoRepair reconstruct the file more accurately, especially when the moov atom is completely missing.
-A reference file is not required, but it improves results for severely damaged files.
+3. Optionally add a reference file.
+If you have another working video recorded with the same GoPro using the same settings, you can add it as a reference to improve repair accuracy when metadata is badly damaged.

-Start the repair.
-Click the repair button and let VideoRepair analyze your file.
-The tool will detect the file structure, identify the type of corruption, and apply the appropriate repair strategy automatically.
-You'll see a progress bar as it processes the file in chunks.
+4. Start the repair.
+Click the repair button and let VideoRepair analyze the file structure, detect the type of corruption, and apply the appropriate repair strategy.

-Preview and download.
-Once the repair is complete, you can preview the repaired video directly in your browser.
-If everything looks good, download the fixed file to your computer.
+5. Preview and download.
+Once the repair is complete, preview the repaired video in your browser and download it if the result looks correct.

 💡 Tip